btn-group/profit-distributor-b/README.md

-# Profit distributor
+# Profit distributor B
-btn.group's profit distributor.
+btn.group's profit distributor to work along side BUTT lode.

 ## How it works
-* User deposits Buttcoin into this smart contract.
+* User deposits incentivized token.
-* This smart contract receives profits and distributes to users.
+* This smart contract receives profits and distributes to depositors.

 ## The three pillars of blockchain
 The three pillars refers to blockchain itself but we are attempting to follow the ethos as much as possible.